TheLastCylon/kisscpp/doc/md/example_echo.md

-# Example : kc\_echo
+# Example : kc_echo

 Below, is the main.cpp for the kc\_echo application.
-It serves as a basic demonstratoin of the power we have available to us, through KISSCPP.
+It serves as a basic demonstration of the power we have available to us, through KISSCPP.

-It is a typical example of a main.cpp file, if you end up with a main.cpp file, that has more in it, you either have some very spicific requirements or you aren't using the library as intended.
+It is a typical example of a main.cpp file, if you end up with a main.cpp file, that has more in it, you either have some very specific requirements or you aren't using the library as intended.

 ~~~~(main.cpp)